Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras: Examples of birational representations of Weyl groups

-\begin{thm} The birational transformations {\rm(\ref{eq:sv})--(\ref{eq:sd})} realize the affine Weyl group $W(A^{(1)}_{m-1})\times W(A^{(1)}_{n-1})\times W(A^{(1)}_{g-1})$ over the field ${\mathbb Q}(\{y_{i,j} \, | \, i \in {\mathbb Z}/m{\mathbb Z}, j \in {\mathbb Z}/n{\mathbb Z} \})$ of rational functions. \end{thm}
+\begin{thm} The birational transformations {\rm(\ref{eq:sv})--(\ref{eq:sd})} realize the affine Weyl group $W(A^{(1)}_{m-1})\times W(A^{(1)}_{n-1})\times W(A^{(1)}_{g-1})$ over the field ${\mathbb Q}(\{y_{i,j} \})$ of rational functions. \end{thm}

-\begin{remark}\rm The part (\ref{eq:sv}) and (\ref{eq:sh}) of the above formulae is equivalent to the representation of $W(A^{(1)}_{m-1})\times W(A^{(1)}_{n-1})$ due to Yamada \cite{Yamada} and Kajiwara--Noumi--Yamada \cite{KNY} via a certain change of variables.
+\begin{remark} \rm The first two parts of the above formulae, (\ref{eq:sv}) and (\ref{eq:sh}), are equivalent to the representation of $W(A^{(1)}_{m-1})\times W(A^{(1)}_{n-1})$ due to Yamada \cite{Yamada} and Kajiwara--Noumi--Yamada \cite{KNY} through a certain change of variables.
 The emergence of the reflections (\ref{eq:sd}) associated with {\it diagonal} cycles is thought of as an advantage of the usage of cluster algebras.
 The lattice part of the affine Weyl group yields $q$-analogues of the fourth and fifth Painlev\'e equations and their higher-order extensions as mentioned in \cite{KNY}.
 Interestingly enough, it was reported by Okubo--Suzuki \cite{OS} that various kinds of higher-order extensions of $q$-$P_{\rm VI}$ including the $q$-Garnier system (cf. \cite{Sakai2, Suzuki, Tsuda2}) can be also derived from the cluster algebra corresponding to the same quiver $Q$ when $m=2$ and $n$ is even greater than two, based on the present framework involving (\ref{eq:sd}). \end{remark}